tigera-cs/calico-config-check/README.md

  1. Clone the repository
  2. Check if `kubectl-calico` binary (comes bundled with the repository) exists in the same directory as `calico-cluster-check.sh` script.
  3. Make sure your .kube/config is present in $HOME, else change the `kubeconfig` variable in script to point to desrired location.
- 4. You can directly run the script ./calico-cluster-check.sh, just make sure you have followed Step 2 and Step 3.
+ 4. You can directly run the script `./calico-cluster-check.sh`, just make sure you have followed Step 2 and Step 3.
- 5. Otherwise, to run the script as a kubectl plugin (ex. kubectl calicocheck)
+ 5. Otherwise, to run the script as a kubectl plugin (ex. kubectl-calicocheck)
  ```
  mv calico-cluster-check.sh kubectl-calicocheck
  chmod +x kubectl-calicocheck
  sudo mv kubectl-calicocheck /usr/local/bin/

  ```
+**Note** - Make sure if you follow step 5, other binary `kubectl-calico` should remain in the same cloned repository i.e. `calico-config-check` directory.

 ## How to run